sami-makinen/proof-of-collatz-conjecture/README.md

 b1                                           1
 ```

-And for arbitrary number of 0s.
+And for arbitrary number of 0s (more than one) in b10*111.

 ```
 n                 r                a       +            M